The Best Restaurants in Scottsdale

 Go to: Zinc Bistro

 There are two locations of The Mission — the original in Old Town and a massive homage to tacos and tequila at Kierland Commons.
-Known just as much for its weekend party atmosphere as its knockout menu of Latin American fare from Chef Matt Carter (Fat Ox, Zinc Bistro), The Mission is well worth a visit for its green chile duck confit, chicken thigh and ham hock tostadas, and the build-your-own pork-shoulder tacos for two.
+Known just as much for its weekend party atmosphere as its knockout menu of Latin American fare from Chef Matt Carter (Fat Ox, Zinc Bistro), The Mission is well worth a visit for its duck confit empanadas, chicken thigh and ham hock tostadas, and the build-your-own pork-shoulder tacos for two.
 Tableside guacamole is a must.

 Go to: The Mission